libp2p/js-libp2p/README.md

 ### [Tutorials and Examples](/examples)

-You can find multiple examples on the [examples folder](/examples) that will guide you through using libp2p for several scenarions.
+You can find multiple examples on the [examples folder](/examples) that will guide you through using libp2p for several scenarios.

 ### Extending libp2p skeleton